|

 (Some) Details Coming to Light on Discovery Channel Mars Event this Fall

 Here is an article detailing some of the plans The Discovery Channel has for their Mars mini-series this fall.
-They show some promise.
-A couple highlights:
+They show some

-The two programs will fuel a fall programming strategy that aims to draw viewers in with drama, interaction and speculation about a manned trip to the red planet in 2030.
-Discovery president/GM Paul Lewis promises the Mars initiative "will be one of the biggest factually-based programming events ever."
+in with drama, interaction and speculation about a manned trip to the red planet in 2030.
+Discovery president/GM Paul Lewis

+of age."
 I expect that this amount of work will be distributed to the US, not only shown in Canada!

 6:39 am est